karbomusic/ESP32-20220-AdaNYChia/README.md

  **Project**
  ESP32 Project template with builtin OTA, HTTP Server, WiFi connectivity and About page.
 Only manual OTA updates (/update) are supported.

- This is specifcally for the wide/skinny oled display as seen in readme.md.
+ This is specifcally for the wide/skinny oled display as seen in readme.md so you can use that, recode for another one, or just remove the OLED code if not using a display.

   **Summary**
-  Project template that includes plumbing and code for a WiFi client + OTA updates via manual update.Automatic updates are not yet implemented but may be ported over from legacy projects.
+  Project template that includes plumbing and code for a WiFi client + OTA updates via manual update.
+Automatic updates are not yet implemented but may be ported over from legacy projects.

              Architecture: ESP32 specific.

   **Config**
-  You must update secrets.h with your WiFi credentials and the hostname you choose for this device.Currently using Elegant OTA.
+  You must update secrets.h with your WiFi credentials and the hostname you choose for this device.
+Currently using Elegant OTA.

              Pre-deloyment configuration checklist: